micromaomao/blog/content/flip-a-coin-100/en.md

 <img src="./thonk.png" alt="Thonk" style="max-width: 200px; width: 100%; display: block; margin: auto;">

-Ok, **at this point I have to admit that I have made a second mistake**, which was also present in my original reasoning for concluding that the game is fair to both &mdash; assuming that simply comparing the _expectation_ of the score will answer the question.
+Ok, at this point I have to admit that **I had actually made a second mistake** in my original reasoning for concluding that the game is fair to both &mdash; assuming that simply comparing the _expectation_ of the score will answer the question.
 However, note what the question is asking:

 > Who is most likely to win?